Rancho de los Palos Verdes: The Palos Verdes Project

-The first building to be built was La Venta inn which was to be a place wherein Vanderlip imagined he could entertain his friends and could be a place where businessmen held their meetings and entertained their guest.
-It was originally called Clubhouse 764 but it was changed to La Venta inn which translates to “The Sale” which perfectly embodies what was supposed to happen in the building.
+The first building to be built was La Venta inn, a place where Vanderlip imagined he could entertain his friends and businessmen could hold meetings to indulge their guests.
+It was originally called “Clubhouse 764” but was changed to La Venta inn which translates to “The Sale”, a perfect embodiment of the mission of the building.

-The next building to be built was the start of Malaga Cove it was called the Gardiner Building and it hosted a multitude of business's which included a drug store, grocery store and other businesses.
-The next major building would help to grow the peninsula as it started the Peninsula school district and it was the Malaga Cove School this school is no longer in operation.
+The next building to be built was the start of Malaga Cove, called the Gardiner Building.
+It hosted a multitude of businesses including a drug store and grocery store.
+The Malaga Cove School was the next major building to help grow the peninsula through the creation of the Peninsula school district, although the school is no longer in operation.

 E.J Lewis the original promoter of the peninsula had created estimates to how much the project would cost “ He estimated the cost of the city, excepting the construction of private homes at 30,000,000$ the estimate included parklands, schools, public building, club, golf links, flying fields, a yacht harbor, 125 miles of paved boulevards and trust funds of 5,000,000 for building loans and 4,000,000 for transportation.”

 The board of trustees were divided on this they would end up pulling their support which meant the project would fall apart.
 E.J Lewis managed to retain a million dollars while most was sent back to the people who paid.
 This money ended up going to the purchasing of 3200 acres which would make up the city of Palos Verdes Estates.